Electronic Engineer Lc/Lb (EETC)

 Lab Fee: Yes

-A course for electronic technicians which includes high reliability through-hole soldering techniques, current industry soldering inspection techniques, electrostatic discharge awareness and prevention, and surface-mount techniques and an introduction to rework and repair.
+A course for electronic technicians which includes high reliability through-hole soldering techniques, current industry soldering inspection techniques, electrostatic discharge awareness and prevention, introductory surface-mount techniques and an introduction to rework and repair.

 EETC 1611 Standard Testing and Certification